Sample-path large deviations for unbounded additive functionals of the reflected random walk: Model description and main results

 and $p > 0$ is a fixed constant.
 We introduce basic notions that are used in the statement of one of our main results (Theorem~\ref{SPLDPYN}).
-First, we set $\alpha \triangleq 1/(1+p)$.
-Let $\mathbb D[0,1]$ denote the Skorokhod space---the space of c\`adl\`ag functions from $[0,1]$ to $\R$.
-When the domain $[0,1]$ of a path space is clear from the context, we will omit $[0,1]$ and just write $\D$.
-We also consider the space $\D[0,\infty)$ of c\'adl\'ag functions from $[0,\infty)$ to $\R$.
-Let $\mathcal{T}_{M_1'}$ denote the $M_1'$ Skorokhod topology, whose precise definition will be provided below.
-Unless specified otherwise, we assume that $\D[0,1]$ is equipped with $\mathcal T_{M_1'}$ throughout the rest of this paper. \begin{definition} For $\xi\in \D$, define the extended completed graph $\Gamma'(\xi)$ of $\xi$ as
+First, we set \notationdef{nota-alpha}{$\alpha \triangleq 1/(1+p)$}.
+Let \notationdef{nota-D}{$\D[0,T]$} denote the Skorokhod space---the space of càdlàg paths from $[0,T]$ to $\R$.
+We sometimes also consider the space $\D[0,\infty)$ of càdlàg paths from $[0,\infty)$ to $\R$.

+Let \notationdef{nota-TM1'}{$\mathcal{T}_{M_1'}$} denote the $M_1'$ Skorokhod topology, whose precise definition is provided below.
+Unless specified otherwise, we assume that $\D[0,T]$ is equipped with $\mathcal T_{M_1'}$ throughout the rest of this paper. \begin{definition} For $\xi\in \D[0,T]$, define the extended completed graph \notationdef{nota-Gamma'}{$\Gamma'(\xi)$} of $\xi$ as